giellalt/lang-sms/sms.md

 sää0mm%PAL%^CC2C%{-Ø%}#musikk
 sääʹm000%-#musikk

 * * *

-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/phonology.twolc)</small>
+<small>This (part of) documentation was generated from [src/fst/phonology.twolc](https://github.com/giellalt/lang-sms/blob/main/src/fst/phonology.twolc)</small>

+---

 # Propernoun lexicon, Skolt Sámi specific names

 The lexicon *ProperNoun* lists the proper nouns

 ## First part of complex names

 ## Ordinary person names

 ## Ordinary place names

 ## Ordinary misc names

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/sms-propernouns.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/sms-propernouns.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/sms-propernouns.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/sms-propernouns.lexc)</small>

+---

-added to the xml source files. slooman:slooman A_AANAR ;
+This is where new words are added as lexc entries before they are added to the xml source files. slooman:slooman A_AANAR ;

 ADD ADJECTIVES BELOW

 Not added yet to wiki

 2017-09-

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/adjectives_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/adjectives_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/adjectives_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD PRONOUNS BELOW

 CODED BY EINO AND JASKA

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns_newwords.lexc](http://github.com/giellalt/lang-sms/blob/main/../src/fst/stems/pronouns_newwords.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/pronouns_newwords.lexc](https://github.com/giellalt/lang-sms/blob/main/src/fst/stems/pronouns_newwords.lexc)</small>

+---

-added to the xml source files.
+This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;

 ADD POSTPOSTIONS AND PREPOSITIONS BELOW

 CODED BY EINO AND JASKA